ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 #### Identification with K&#228;hler differential forms

 We spell out in detail how in degree 0 and 1 the [[homology]] of the Hochschild complex of $A$ is that of its [[Kähler differential form]]s.
-Under mild conditions on $A$ this is also true in higher degrees, which is the statement of the [Hochschild-Kostant-Rosenberg theorem](#HochschildKostantRosenberg)
+Under mild conditions on $A$ this is also true in higher degrees, which is the statement of the [Hochschild-Kostant-Rosenberg theorem](#HochschildKostantRosenberg).

 +-- {: .un_prop #K&#228;hler1Forms}
 ###### Proposition